Weak notions of nondegeneracy in nonlinear semidefinite programming: The nondegeneracy condition for NSDP

+which are linearly independent, so weak-nondegeneracy holds at $\xb$.
+Observe that, in this case, the matrix $E^k$ has the same sparsity structure as $G$. \end{example}

-It is clear from~Proposition~\ref{sdp:ndg} that weak-nondegeneracy is implied by nondegeneracy; and we see in~Example~\ref{ex:wndgnotndg} that the converse is not true since there is no uniqueness of Lagrange multipliers.
-Moreover, note that weak-nondegeneracy imposes a less demanding dimensional constraint over \eqref{NSDP}; in fact, in order to verify nondegeneracy, one must have $n\geqslant (m-r)(m-r+1)/2$, while weak-nondegeneracy may hold as long as $n\geqslant m-r$ (Proposition~\ref{sdp:ndglicq}).
+Moreover, note that weak-nondegeneracy imposes a less demanding dimensionality constraint over \eqref{NSDP}; in fact, in order to verify nondegeneracy, one must have $n\geqslant (m-r)(m-r+1)/2$, while weak-nondegeneracy may hold as long as $n\geqslant m-r$ (Remark~\ref{sdp:ndglicq}).
+It is also clear from their definitions that weak-nondegeneracy implies weak-Robinson's CQ; and it is possible to show that the converse is not necessarily true.
+For instance, consider the constraint defined by:

+and note that all orthogonal matrices $\bar{E}\in \R^{2\times 2}$ have in their columns eigenvectors of $G(x)$, for every $x$.
+Since $v_{11}(\xb,\bar{E})=v_{22}(\xb,\bar{E})=1$ for every $\bar{E}$, it follows that weak-nondegeneracy and weak-Robinson's CQ are equivalent to their strong counterparts in this case.
+Thus, from Proposition~\ref{sdp:ndg} we see that (weak-)nondegeneracy does not hold, while (weak-)Robinson's CQ does.

+It is also clear from Proposition~\ref{sdp:ndg} (item 2) that Robinson's CQ implies weak-Robinson's CQ; however, we were not capable of finding a counterexample for the converse.
+We conjecture that they are equivalent.

 \begin{remark} If we replace the sequences $\seq{x}\to \xb$ by matrix sequences $\seq{M}\to G(\xb)$ in Definition~\ref{sdp:licq}, then we recover the nondegeneracy condition.
 Indeed, for any $\bar E\in\R^{m\times m-r}$ that spans $\Ker G(\xb)$, consider